Worst-Case Symbolic Constraints Analysis and Generalisation with Large Language Models: Methodology

 \section{Methodology}

-Following the workflow illustrated in Figure~\ref{fig:flowchart}, we introduce \texttt{WARP-1.0-3B}, an LLM fine-tuned through reinforcement learning to synthesise SMT2 constraints for neurosymbolic tasks.
-Alongside the model, we present a benchmark designed to evaluate constraint generalisation.
-Our results show that \texttt{WARP-1.0-3B} matches the performance of larger proprietary and open-source baselines in terms of accuracy and semantic validity of generated constraints, highlighting its effectiveness as a lightweight neurosymbolic alternative.
-This work not only advances neurosymbolic reasoning but also serves as the groundwork for future research in automated constraint verification.
+Figure \ref{fig:flowchart} gives a high-level overview of WARP.
+Note that WARP includes a benchmark designed to evaluate constraint generalisation, and it is applied to finetune an LLM through reinforcement learning to synthesise SMT constraints for our neurosymbolic task.
+Our results show that the incremental reasoning approach significantly improves LLMs’ ability to solve worst-case constraint reasoning tasks.
+The fine-tuned \texttt{WARP-1.0-3B} model also matches the performance of much larger proprietary and open-source baselines in terms of both accuracy and semantic validity of generated constraints.
+Therefore, our results underscore WARP's effectiveness as a lightweight neurosymbolic alternative.